JoeyStanley/real/cv.md

 UGA Linguistics Graduate Student Representative.
 2018--2019.

 Member of the conference committee for the [5th Linguistics Conference at UGA (LCUGA5)](http://www.linguistics.uga.edu/lcuga-5).
-Member of the social media subcommittee.
+Abstract reviewer and member of the social media subcommittee.
 2018.

-Co-Editor of the [*UGA Working Papers in Linguistics*](http://www.linguistics.uga.edu/working-papers-vol-4-2018), Volume 4.
+Co-Editor (with Conni Covington) of the [*UGA Working Papers in Linguistics*](http://www.linguistics.uga.edu/working-papers-vol-4-2018), Volume 4.
 2018.

 Web developer for the Linguistics Society at UGA.
-2018.
+2018--.

 Member of the conference committee for the [4th Linguistics Conference at UGA (LCUGA4)](http://www.linguistics.uga.edu/lcuga-4).
-Member of the social media subcommittee.
+Abstract reviewer and member of the social media subcommittee.
 2017.

 Organizer of the UGA Sociolinguistics reading group.
 2017.